 Transparency builds trust and trust builds relationships.
 By arming them with with a level of honesty regarding the fact that this is a partnership, not a dictatorship.
 Both sides will have teams and timelines to manage so the sooner we can show respect for our potential partner’s time, the better our project result.

-Facebook, Influencer Marketing, Instagram, PPC (google, bing), Display, Referrals / Affiliates
+A rundown of your current digital marketing efforts: Facebook, Influencer Marketing, Instagram, PPC (google, bing), Display, Referrals / Affiliates

 A quick note referencing the goals listed above in ‘current state’